RLewis11769/Tutorials/CodingTrain/README.md

 ## Description

+The Coding Train (on YouTube [here](https://www.youtube.com/c/TheCodingTrain)) is a YouTube JavaScript instructor whose teaching style I appreciate.

+Some files use vanilla JavaScript.
+They range in subject but primarily cover DOM manipulation and APIs.
+The point of these files is simply to get more practice with JavaScript and experiment with subjects and libraries not covered by school projects.

-The Coding Train (on YouTube [here](https://www.youtube.com/c/TheCodingTrain)) typically uses the p5.js library to visualize code.
-Because it uses a prebuilt library by default, the found is not executable outside of the p5.js Web Editor and must be copied over.
+Some files use the p5.js library to visualize code.
+Because these files use a prebuilt library by default, the code is not executable outside of the [p5.js Web Editor](https://editor.p5js.org/) and must be copied over.
+The point of these files is to get more practice with JavaScript syntax in a visual and therefore easily-understandable manner.

-Basic code is primarily not original except where otherwise noted.
-The point is just to get more practice with JavaScript syntax in a visual and therefore easily-understandable manner.
+Basic code is not original except where otherwise noted.
+The point is just to get more comfortable with JavaScript and to serve as a reference.

 ## Navigation

+## Vanilla JavaScript

+### postPic

+Add locally-stored picture to DOM using:
+- ES6 promise
+- ES8 async/await

+### postGraph

+Add locally-stored graph (.csv file) to DOM using Chart.js library

+### mapISS

+Pull ISS location data from wheretheiss.at and map its location using Leaflet library

+### serverSide

+jkjfdkaj

+## p5.js Library

 ### Bubbles

-- Requires p5.js Web Editor
-- JavaScript basics in a visual format
-##### filledCircleLoop.js
-    - Basic program to remind myself of the infinite nature of draw()
+Basic looping program
-    - Pretty idk
+- filledCircleLoop.js

+Semi-original game to create and pop bubbles (based on bubble pop design)
-##### bubblePop_Game.js
+- bubblePop_Game.js

-    - Playing around with classes
+### wordnik_giphy

+Generate random word using wordnik API and post picture associated with word from giphy API (two ways)
+- asyncAPI.js
-    - A game
+- promisesAPI.js
-        - Can you pop all the bubbles?
-If you miss, a new one appears!
-        - Rules: Delete all the bubbles idk
-        - The either/or logic for deleting or creating bubbles is mine (aka the game part)
-        - Some of the color-changing logic is mine.
-It was surprisingly difficult and I'm taking credit

-## Usage
+## Credit

-Copy code into p5.js Web Editor [here](https://editor.p5js.org/).
+Original projects designed by [Daniel Shiffman](https://github.com/CodingTrain)